New Tricks for Owners of Old Dogs

 - Aging can affect a dog’s intestinal bacteria, which can result in symptoms of gastrointestinal disease.
 Senior dog diets should contain fructooligosaccharides (FOS) to promote the growth of beneficial bacteria.

 - Antioxidants, including vitamin E and beta-carotene may help eliminate free radicals, the particles that may damage body tissues and cause signs of aging.
 A senior dog’s diet should contain higher levels of these antioxidants.

 - A dog’s breed, size and health help your vet determine when it’s time to start buying senior dog food.

 Keep your dog healthy with routine care and veterinary exams to assess the presence or progress of any chronic disease.
 If you’re unsure about what to food or supplements to feed your senior dog or how to give them exercise and care at home, ZippiVet is ready to help you seven days a week.
-Schedule an appointment online for your pet at one of ZippiVet’s four Austin area locations today!
+Call, text, or request an appointment online for your pet at one of ZippiVet’s four Austin area locations today!